CloudLabs-Samples/EduLabs/Hashicorp/Azure/Module 5: Define Input Variables.md

       terraform apply
    ```

-Now apply the configuration again, this time overriding the default resource group name by passing in a variable using the `-var` flag.
+Now apply the configuration again, utilizing the same resource group name by passing in a variable using the `-var` flag.
->**Note:** Updating the resource group name is a destructive update that forces Terraform to recreate the resource, and in turn the virtual network that depends on it( Which is we will be utilizing the same pre-created RG).
+>**Note:** Updating the resource group name is a destructive update that forces Terraform to recreate the resource, and in turn the virtual network that depends on it( Which is why we will be utilizing the same pre-created RG).
 Respond to the confirmation prompt with `yes` to rename the resource group and create the new resources.

    ```
       terraform apply -var "resource_group_name=lab-rg-{DID}"